giordamaug/CwisarDHplus/README.md

 Description
 ----------------------

-BEWiS is a background modeling approach for videos based on a weightless neural system, namely WiSARD<sup>rp</sup>, with the aim of exploiting its features of being highly adaptive and noise–tolerance at runtime.
+CwisarDH+ is a background detection method for RGBD videos based on a weightless neural system, namely WiSARD, with the aim of exploiting its features of being highly adaptive and noise–tolerance at runtime.
-In BEWiS, the changing pixel colors in a video are processed by an incremental learning neural network with a limited-in-time memory-retention mechanism that allow the proposed system to absorb small variations of the learned model (background) in the steady state of operation as well as to  fastly adapt to background
+In CwisarDH+, the changing pixel colors and depth in a RGBD video are processed by an incremental learning neural network with a limited-in-time memory-retention mechanism that allow the proposed system to absorb small variations of the learned model (background) in the steady state of operation as well as to  fastly adapt to background